New Mexico Legislature OK’s legal recreational marijuana | Federal News Network

 The reforms would eliminate taxes on the sales of medical marijuana and seek to ensure adequate medicinal supplies.

-“The United States of America is in the midst of a sea change when it comes to this,” said Democratic state Rep. Javier Martinez of Albuquerque, who has ushered legalization bills four times to House endorsements.
+“The United States of America is in the midst of a sea change when it comes to this,” said Democratic state Rep. Javier Martinez of Albuquerque, lead sponsor of the legalization bill.
 “This bill begins to repair the harms of prohibition.”

 State oversight would largely fall to the governor-appointed superintendent of the Regulation and Licensing Department that would issue licenses for a fee to marijuana-related businesses.
 The agency initially would have the authority to limit marijuana production levels by major producers — a lever over market supplies and pricing.

+Several senators warned against the production cap as a recipe for creating a government sanctioned monopoly, amid lobbying for price supports by some incumbent medical marijuana producers.

-The bill would create a cannabis control division to oversee 10 types of industry licenses.
+The legalization bill creates a cannabis control division to oversee 10 types of industry licenses.
 Those include micro-licenses with low annual fees for small producers to grow up to 200 marijuana plants and also package and sell their products.

 Bill sponsor Martinez says that provides an important measure of equity, within a bill designed to support communities that suffered from criminalization of marijuana and tough policing.